Mossi people: Mossi Empire

 Though Mossi records exist, primarily written using the Ajami script, the Mossi people's history has largely been kept by oral tradition.
 This means it is impossible to assign precise origin dates.
-Nevertheless, historians assign the beginning of their existence as a state to the 11th century.
+Historians assign the beginning of their existence as a state to the 11th century.
 The Mossi were able to conquer a vast amount of territory thanks to their mastering of the horse, created a prosperous empire, and kept peace in the region until the Mossi Kingdoms were conquered by the French.
 The expansion of the Mossi empire was stopped in the 19th century with the initiation of intensive colonisation by the French.